jarupatj/rawmangareader/README.md

 and make sure that tesseract command is accessible by adding the installed directory to the path.

 detectron2 is pre-built for windows 10 and CUDA 10.2.
 The whl file for this prebuilt package is under detectron2_win_cuda10.2 directory.
+You will need to have CUDA 10.2 installed and supported graphic card.

 This command below will installed all the dependency including prebuilt detectron2.